 Without going into details, you can reveal where you came from or what inspired you to become a designer, and include the essential information on your education, experience, and unique achievements.
 The bond will become stronger by maintaining constant contact with your visitors, so make sure they know they can trust you.

-As mentioned before, all achievements, awards, and recognition have a compulsory place in your design portfolio.
-If you’re great in what you do, why not let people know about it?
+As mentioned before, all achievements, awards, and recognition have a compulsory place in your portfolio website.
+If you’re great at what you do, why not let people know about it?

 Blogs have become an important means of identification, and a valuable expertise console for those who have the knowledge to share, and those who need help.